 Purpose: To discharge emissions into the air from the Patea municipal landfill activities Condition requirement Means of monitoring during period under review Compliance achieved?
 4. No material shall be burnt on site Inspections Yes 5.
-Comply with information submitted in with application Programme management Yes 6.
-Prevent or minimise any likely adverse effects on the environment Inspections Yes Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance and environmental performance in respect of High this consent Overall assessment of administrative per rformance in respect of this consent High
+Comply with information submitted with the application Programme management Yes 6.
+Adopt the best practicable option to prevent or minimise any likely adverse effects on the environment Inspections Yes 7.
+Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent complian this consent High Overall assessment of administrative per rformance in respect of this consent High

-Table 20 Summary of performance for Patea closed landfill stormwater and sediment consent 7268-1
+Table 18 Summary of performance for Patea closed landfill stormwater and sediment consent 7268-1

-Purpose: To discharge stormwater and sediment onto and into land and into an unnamed tributary of the Patea River from earthworks associated with the closure of the Patea Landfill

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge stormwater and sediment onto and into land and into an unnamed tributary of the Patea River from earthworks associated with the closure of the Patea Landfill Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option Not monitored during period under review N/A 2.
-Exercise consent in accordance v application vith Not monitored during period under review N/A 3.
+Exercise consent in accordance with application Not monitored during period under review N/A 3.
 Notify before exercising consent Not monitored during period under review N/A 4.
-Take reasonable steps to minimi effects se Not monitored during period under review N/A 5.
-Reinstatement and stabilisation soon as possible Not monitored during period under review N/A 6.
-A lapse condition N/A N/A Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A -consent no Overall assessment of administrative performance in respect of this consent
+Take reasonable steps to minimise effects Not monitored during period under review N/A 5.
+Reinstatement and stabilisation as soon as possible Not monitored during period under review N/A 6.
+A lapse condition N/A N/A 7.
+Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent complian this consent N/A -consent no Overall assessment of administrative per Overall assessment of administrative performance in respect of this consent

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Patea landfill consents as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Patea landfill consents as defined in Appendix II.

-In the 2019-2020 Annual Report, it was recommended:
+In the 2020-2021 Annual Report, it was recommended:

-1. THAT in the first instance, the monitoring of discharges from the closed Patea landfill in the 2020-2021 year remains unchanged from that of 2019-2020.

-2. THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring of the Patea landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, the monitoring of discharges from the closed Patea landfill in the 2021-2022 year remains unchanged from that of 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring of the Patea landfill may be adjusted to reflect any additional investigation or intervention as found necessary